Estimated reading time: 11 minutes

 Freelancing

-For a while, I was doing some freelancing work for a well-known online website; She Knows Canada.
+For a while, I was freelancing for a well-known online website, She Knows Canada.

-It was fun to do, but I found I didn’t have the time while working a full-time job, but the pay was nice.
+It was fun, but I didn’t have the time while working a full-time job, but the pay was nice.

-I’m mentioning this as there are opportunities for bloggers to freelance and earn even more money.
+I’m mentioning this as bloggers have opportunities to freelance and earn even more money.

 You could also become an expert on Pinterest and help other blogs.